Don't Leave Me This Way: Thelma Houston version

 "Don't Leave Me This Way" was covered by American singer Thelma Houston in 1976.
-Originally assigned to Diana Ross, it was intended to be the follow-up to her 1976 single "Love Hangover", but was reassigned to Houston instead.
+Originally assigned to Diana Ross, it was intended to be the follow-up to her 1976 single "Love Hangover", but was given to Houston instead.

-Following the release of Houston's fourth studio album, Any Way You Like It (1976), a Boston DJ record pool unanimously reported positive audience response to "Don't Leave Me This Way" in discothèques, and the song was selected for release as a single.
+Following the release of Houston's fourth album, Any Way You Like It (1976), a Boston DJ record pool unanimously reported positive audience response to "Don't Leave Me This Way" in discothèques, and the song was selected for release as a single.
 Houston's version topped the US soul singles chart and, nine weeks later, the Billboard Hot 100 for one week in April 1977.
 The song peaked at number 13 in the UK.
-The song peaked at number one on the disco chart.
+The song peaked at number 1 on the disco chart.
 Later in the year, it was featured on the soundtrack to the film Looking for Mr. Goodbar.
 In 1978, Houston won the award for Best R&B Vocal Performance, Female at the 20th Annual Grammy Awards for her rendition of the song.

+Recording

+Thelma Houston recorded her vocals at Motown's West Hollywood studio under producer Hal Davis; he aggressively compressed her voice and allowed a slight amount of distortion at the loudest peaks.
+The instrumental hook in the chorus and outro was supplied by bass guitarist Henry E. Davis, who performed with many passing notes and occasional disco-style octave jumps.
+Motown house drummer James Gadson provided a four-on-the-floor disco beat locking his kick with Davis's bass.
+Congas are present in the mix, and a booming floor tom is overdubbed into the chorus.
+A disco string section included violins, violas, cellos and harp.
+Arthur G. Wright arranged the strings, and played an out-of-tune electric guitar, while John Barnes played electric Rhodes piano—the Suitcase model with its stereo panning effect.
+Layered backing vocals were sung by the Waters Sisters, Maxine and Julia.
+A lengthy outro section introduced an active Clavinet funk line and tambourine.